ForeverIzi/Cinema-NodeJs/README.md

 - Script for inserting users
 - Database running on **localhost**
   - OBS: Initially planned for MongoDB Atlas, but i'm using local setup due to network issues.
+- Starting to develop the cinema sessions and reserved seats logic.

 ## Future Features